Your browser is out-of-date!

 By Sporting

-Sporting Clube de Portugal – Futebol, SAD has reached an agreement with Moreirense Futebol Clube – Futebol, SAD for the permanent transfer of the athlete Ousmane Dramé, with Sporting SAD maintaining 50% of the player's economic rights in a any future transfer.
+Sporting Clube de Portugal – Futebol SAD has reached an agreement with Rio Ave Futebol Clube – Futebol SDUQ, Lda. for the loan of the player Heldon for the 2016/17 season, with no option for a permanent transfer.

 Photo by José Cruz